Entire Ummah Responsible To Spread Holy Prophet’s (PBUH) Message World Over: Yousaf - UrduPoint

 Entire Ummah Responsible To Spread Holy Prophet’s (PBUH) Message World Over: Yousaf

-RAWALPINDI, (UrduPoint / Pakistan Point News - 27th Aug, 2025) Federal Minister for Religious Affairs Sardar Muhammad Yousaf Wednesday said the entire Ummah was responsible to convey the message of islam and the teachings of Holy Prophet Muhammad (PBUH) to the whole world.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 27th Aug, 2025) Federal Minister for Religious Affairs and Interfaith Harmony Sardar Muhammad Yousaf on Wednesday said the entire Ummah was responsible to convey the message of islam and the teachings of Holy Prophet Muhammad (PBUH) to the whole world.

-"We have a special status as the Ummah of the Last Prophet (Peace Be Upon Him), and it's our responsibility to spread his message across the world in true letter and spirit," he said while addressing the Zonal Rahmat-ul-Alameen Conference organized by the Religious Affairs Department here at the Rawalpindi Press Club.
+"We have a special status as the Ummah of the Last Prophet (Peace Be Upon Him), and it's our responsibility to spread his message across the world in true letter and spirit," he said while addressing the Annual Rahmat-ul-Alameen (Peace Be Upon Him) Conference, organized by the Department of Religious Affairs, Punjab, here at the Rawalpindi Press Club.

+Prominent scholars of all schools of thought participated in the conference on the “Positive Use of Social Media: Our Responsibilities in the Light of the Biography of the Prophet (PBUH)”.

-The Organization of Islamic Cooperation was spearheading the celebrations globally marking the 1500th birth anniversary of the Holy Prophet (PBUH) while the Government of Pakistan would host the 50th Seerat Conference on 12 Rabi-ul-Awwal at the Convention Center Islamabad, as usual, the minister added.
+The minister said the Organization of Islamic Cooperation was spearheading the celebrations globally marking the 1500th birth anniversary of the Holy Prophet (PBUH) while the Government of Pakistan would host the 50th Seerat Conference on 12 Rabi-ul-Awwal at the Convention Center Islamabad, as usual.

-He said the secretaries of Religious Affairs of all the provinces had been asked to organize Milad gatherings at the provincial, divisional and district levels in this decade by 12 Rabi-ul-Awwal.

-He said it was of the utmost importance that the Seerat-un-Nabi (SAW) and Islamic teachings should be imparted to the youth, particularly the students of religious seminaries, colleges and universities, so that they could mold their lives accordingly.
+He said the implementation of the Islamic system in Pakistan achieved in the name of Islam was among the government’s priorities.

+The Department of Religious Affairs, he said, had directed the Ministry of Education through a special act that the recitation of the Holy Quran from the first to the fourth grade and its translation from the fourth to the twelfth grade had been made mandatory in all private and government schools and colleges.

 Recent Stories